TaitoUnited/taito-cli/README.md

     export taito_plugins="my-plugin"
     ```

-More information about plugin development and command chaining in the next chapter.

-TODO implement the git url support.

-## Development

-Development installation: Symlink `taito` (e.g. `ln -s ~/projects/taito-cli/taito /usr/local/bin/taito`) and run commands using the `-dev` flag (e.g. `taito -dev b-help`).
-In the development mode your local taito-cli directory is mounted on the container.
-You can also run taito-cli locally without Docker using the `-local` flag, but note that in that case taito-cli will save credentials on host if you authenticate.
-You can delete your gcloud and kubernetes credentials by deleting the `~/.config/gcloud` and `~/.kube` directories.

-1. Start a new feature branch.
-2. Add a new bash(.sh), python(.py) or javascript(.js) file to one of the plugin folders and make it executable with `chmod +x FILE`.
-If you are using a compiled language, add a compilation script and use `.x` as a file extension for the executable (it will be ignored by git).
-Try to implement one of the taito-cli prefined commands if it suits your purpose (see the [help.txt](https://github.com/TaitoUnited/taito-cli/blob/master/help.txt)).
-3. Add description of your implementation in your plugin README.md.
-Concentrate on explaining how your plugin is designed to work with other plugins, e.g. which environent variables it expects and which it exports for others to use.
-4. If you did not implement any of the predefined commands, add your command usage description in plugin help.txt file.
-5. Add some integration or unit tests for your command.
-6. Make a pull request.

 NOTE: Always remember to call the next command of the command chain at some point during command execution (usually at the end) unless you want to stop the command chain execution:

     "${taito_cli_path}/util/call-next.sh" "${@}"

 NOTE: Do not call another command directly from another.
-It's error prone; you'll easily mess up the command chain execution, and clarity of user friendly info messages.
+It's error prone; you'll easily mess up the command chain execution, and also clarity of user friendly info messages.
 Place the common logic shared by multiple commands in a separate util instead.

 ### Running commands on host